sai-nayunipati/sai-nayunipati/README.md

 ## About me
-I am a first-year C.S. student Boston University ('26).
-My passions are full-stack web and software development.
-I am especially intereted in the fields of artificial intelligence and hope to explore it in the future.
-Soon I hope to start writing [blog posts](https://sai-nayunipati.github.io/portfolio/blog.html).
+I'm a C.S. student at Boston University ('26).
+I am passionate about full-stack web development.
+Along with GitHub, I use [LinkedIn](https://www.linkedin.com/in/sai-nayunipati-157609224/) and maintain a [portfolio](https://sai-nayunipati.github.io/portfolio/index.html).
+I can be reached at [sai.nayunipati@gmail.com](mailto:sai.nayunipati@gmail.com).

 I have built projects using:
 - Bootstrap